Perth Central Area Transit: Rockingham City Centre Transit System

 The Rockingham City Centre Shuttle started operation on 23 December 2007.
 It is the only CAT service that charges a fare.
 It travels between Rockingham railway station and Rockingham Centre.
 It runs as bus route 555.

 Midland Gate Shuttle

 The Midland Gate Shuttle started operation on 5 July 2009.
 It runs as route 300 and does not operate on Sundays and Public holidays.
 It travels in an anti-clockwise circle from Midland station around Midland Gate Shopping Centre and then back to Midland station.
+The owners of Midland Gate fully fund the service.